kirahman2/salarypredictionportfolio/README.md

-# salarypredictionportfolio
-Salary Prediction Project (Python)
+# How Can You Use Employee Data To Predict Salary Information?